apache/openwhisk/ansible/README.md

 cd ansible
 ansible-playbook -i environments/<environment> couchdb.yml
 ansible-playbook -i environments/<environment> initdb.yml
+ansible-playbook -i environments/<environment> wipe.yml
 ansible-playbook -i environments/<environment> openwhisk.yml
+ansible-playbook -i environments/<environment> postdeploy.yml
 ```

-You need to run `initdb.yml` on CouchDB **every time** you deploy CouchDB to initialize the database.
+You need to run `initdb.yml` on couchdb **every time** you do a fresh deploy CouchDB to initialize the subjects database.
+The playbooks `wipe.yml` and `postdeploy.yml` should be run on a fresh deployment only, otherwise all transient
+data that include actions and activations are lost.

 ### Deploying Using Cloudant
 - Make sure your `db_local.ini` file is set up for Cloudant.
 See [Setup](#setup)